Grass Seeds: A hidden hazard in Sydney's Inner city in 2026's Autumn season.

 The cooler autumn walks through Surry Hills and Alexandria's parks feel great — but the park edges, unmown verges, and scrubby borders around those same green spaces are full of grass seeds right now that can burrow into your dog and cause a surgery-worthy injury.
 Here's what to look for and where.A tiny grass seed can burrow into your dog's paw, ear, or skin after a single walk and turn into a painful, expensive problem.
 Here's what to watch for this autumn.

-What Makes Them Dangerous
+What Makes Them Especially Dangerous In April and May 2026

 Where the Risk Is Highest Around Surry Hills